AdobeDocs/experience-manager-cloud-service.en/help/sites/developing/introduction/aem-project-content-package-structure.md

 The general rule is packages containing mutable content (`ui.content`) should depend on the immutable content (`ui.apps`) that supports the rendering and use of the mutable content.

 >[!TIP]
+>
 >See the [POM XML Snippets](#xml-package-dependencies) section below for a complete snippet.

 The common patterns for content package dependencies are:

 ### Simple Deployment Package Dependencies {#simple-deployment-package-dependencies}

-The simple case sets the `ui.content` mutable Content package to depend on the `ui.apps` immutable Code package.
+The simple case sets the `ui.content` mutable content package to depend on the `ui.apps` immutable code package.

 + `all` has no dependencies
   + `ui.apps` has no dependencies